 This is an annual festival that first started in 1871, and even though the main festival day is on the 24th September, there are usually a number of parties and celebrations on the days beforehand.

 It doesn’t matter where you are in the city, you’re bound to come across giant papier-mâché figures dancing around the streets.

 The festival culminates in a musical firework display at Plaza de Espanya with Montjuïc fountain in the background.

 This was a cacophony of fireworks and colours and I really can’t recommend it enough.

 If you’re planning to see Barcelona in 3 days in September then make sure you plan it around La Mercè.
 You won’t regret it!

 Tours in Barcelona

-If you had 3 days in Barcelona, what are some of the things you’d like to do?
+If you had 3 days in Spain, what are some of the things you’d like to do?
 Let me know in the comments below!

 Like this blog post?
 Then make sure you Pin it!